Aguanga, California: 2020 shooting

-On September 7, 2020, deputies with the Riverside County Sheriff's Department responded to reports of an assault with a deadly weapon at a residence along Route 371.
+On September 7, 2020, deputies with the Riverside County Sheriff's Department responded to reports of an assault with a deadly weapon at a residence on Gibson Road just off Road Runner Lane, along Route 371.
 Upon responding, they found a woman suffering gunshot wounds, who eventually died from her injuries after being rushed to a hospital.
 The deputies then discovered six additional victims inside the home, all of whom were dead from gunshots.
 Authorities believed the shooting was an isolated incident.
 The residence where the shooting occurred was reportedly being used to grow illegal marijuana.
 Authorities did not find a motive or any viable suspects.
 The shooting is the deadliest in Riverside County's history.
-In 2024, new details came out, no suspects were captured, but police believe the robbery was committed by gang members of Laotian descent, and the motive was drug competition/robbery related, because 1,000 pounds and hundreds of plants of weed were on the property, which is 1-5 million dollars' worth of drugs, and the victims were recent immigrants from Laos.
+In 2024, new details came out, no suspects were captured, but police believe the robbery was committed by gang members of Laotian descent, and the motive was drug competition/robbery related, because 1,000 pounds and hundreds of plants of weed were on the property, which is 1-5 million dollars' worth of drugs, and the victims, five women and two men, were recent immigrants from Laos, aged between 44 and 64.

 Highland Fire

 At approximately 12:27PM PST on October 30, 2023, the Highland Fire ignited near the intersection of Highlands road and Aguanga Ranchos Road.
-The vegetation fire was eventually contained on November 5, 2023 at approximately 7PM PST.
+The vegetation fire was eventually contained on November 5, 2023, at approximately 7PM PST.
 In total, 2,487 acres burned, including thirteen structures destroyed and two more damaged in the Aguanga Valley near Tule Creek off of the 371.
 Cal Fire reports two firefighters were injured during the fire.